How to Spackle a Wall Before Painting: A Comprehensive Guide

 What Tools and Materials Do You Need to Spackle a Wall?

-What Essential Tools Are Required for Spackling?
+Essential Tools for Successful Spackling

-Necessary Tools for Spackling
+Key Tools for Spackling

-Step-by-Step Instructions for Spackling a Wall
+Step-by-Step Guide for Spackling a Wall

 1. Preparation: